 In many ways, Mont Saint-Michel is best appreciated from a distance.
 The sight of the island and abbey rising up out of the bay is absolutely unparalleled - especially when the sun breaks through the clouds and bathes the top of the church in golden light.

 While the island remains connected to the mainland via a causeway, there are plans afoot that will change all this.
 A dam has been constructed that will release tidal waters from the river in twice-daily flushing actions, which will have the effect of removing the silt beds that have built up around the island.
-If all goes to plan, the causeway will be removed and replaced with a bridge, banishing the blight of cards and coaches to a distance of half a mile away.
+If all goes to plan, the causeway will be removed and replaced with a bridge, banishing the blight of cars and coaches to a distance of half a mile away.
 Access will then be provided by shuttle buses.

 Overall, Mont Saint-Michel is a unique and distinctive monument, possessing a character that sets it apart from the pack.
 Embrace the crowds, enjoy the busy atmosphere, accept the place as you find it, and I guarantee it will reward the effort.
 Highly recommend.